This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 There is a set of standards that needs to be passed before being classified as quality wagyu.

-- IMF%, which is also referred to its level of marbling
+- The beef has to be a certain IMF%, which in essence measures its level of marbling

 - The meat’s brightness and color